 RAPS automatically generates Interview Notices for interviews within 45 days of the current date for manually scheduled cases and 21 or 22 days for batch scheduled cases.
 If a case is manually scheduled fewer than 45 days from the current date, the notice will be printed overnight.
 If an applicant's representative is recorded in RAPS, RAPS generates an identical Interview Notice to the representative of record.
 An Interview Notice is printed in the Asylum Office overnight.
 Within three (3) business days of the Notices being printed and no fewer than 18 days before the scheduled interview date, Asylum Office personnel mail the Interview Notice to the applicant and any representative of record.
-Asylum Office personnel file the mailers in the applicant's file within twelve (12) days of their printing.
+Asylum Office personnel mail the Interview Notice to the applicant and any representative of record.

 Exceptions to these requirements can be made in particular cases at the discretion of the Director for special circumstances, as long as the applicant receives adequate notice of the interview.

 II.H.
-ASYLUM OFFICE PULLS FILES FOR INTERVIEW
+ASYLUM OFFICE PULLS PAPER FILES FOR INTERVIEW